fetsorn/Interactive-Book/docs/seq-ssi/flip-flops.md

 ## Sub-modules
 Now let us implement various flip-flops by providing the cross coupling between NOR gates.
-You can also implement these flip-flops by using NAND gates, as well.
+You can also implement these flip-flops by using NAND gates as well.

 1. [SR flip-flop](#sr_flipflop)
 2. [D flip-flop](#d_flipflop)